How to Set Your Virtual Assistant Rates

 How much should I charge for my services?

-Most VA’s just starting out have a very difficult time choosing a rate, because they feel like they don’t have the skills and experience to charge the price that they need to make their business succeed.
+Most VA’s just starting out have a very difficult time choosing a their virtual assistant rates, because they feel like they don’t have the skills and experience to charge the price that they need to make a living wage.

-Before you start setting your rates as a VA, it’s important to understand what your tax responsibilities will be.
+Before you start setting your virtual assistant rates, it’s important to understand what your tax responsibilities will be.

 The great news?
 As an Independent Contractor, you choose how, when, and where to work — for as much or little time as you want!